PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 Use `/BaseCount` to specify the number or frames or percent range to use when FrameMode is NFrame or NPercent based;
 * Default is `/BaseCount:15`

-Use `/BaseStart` and `/BaseEnd` to specify the range of frames to use as the base when using `/BaseFrame:3` (aka UserSpecifiedFrameRange)
+Use `/BaseStart` and `/BaseEnd` to specify the range of frames to use as the base
+* Only valid when using `/BaseFrame:3` (aka UserSpecifiedFrameRange)

+Use `/BaseFrameList` to define a comma separated list of frame numbers to use as the base frame
+* Only valid when using `/BaseFrame:3` (aka UserSpecifiedFrameRange)

 Use `/Start` and `/End` to limit the range of frames to align